BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Find A Campaigns Aggregated Metrics.md

 1. A client to make an API call, such as postman [link](https://www.getpostman.com/)
 1. Use base URL/Host : `https://clientapi.benchmarkemail.com`
+1. RESTful collection found on [web](https://developer.benchmarkemail.com/) or [github](https://github.com/BenchmarkEmail/RESTful-API-v3)
-2. A benchmark email account.
+1. A benchmark email account.
 APIs are included with a free account [link](https://ui.benchmarkemail.com/Login)
    * Your API Key, for your requests to be validated.
 Found [here](https://ui.benchmarkemail.com/Integrate#API)

+## Solution

-## Solution _using the Benchmark API v3.0 RESTful endpoints_ on [web](https://developer.benchmarkemail.com/) or [github](https://github.com/BenchmarkEmail/RESTful-API-v3)
+<sub>using the Benchmark API v3.0 RESTful endpoints</sub>

----

 1. Make a request for the email ID to be used for the report request [link](https://developer.benchmarkemail.com/#0068614f-f224-141b-b1eb-8768abc0f5d3)